wolfgitpr/cpp-pinyin/README.md

 cpp-pinyin is a lightweight Chinese/Cantonese to Pinyin library.

-Chinese dialects can be used to create their own dictionaries using makedict.
+[Chinese dialects](./docs/Custom Chinese Dialect.md) can be used to create their own dictionaries using makedict.

 Initial version algorithm reference [zh_CN](https://github.com/ZiQiangWang/zh_CN), and undergo significant optimization.

-[pinyin-makedict](https://github.com/wolfgitpr/pinyin-makedict) is the tool for creating Chinese/Cantonese dictionaries.
+[pinyin-makedict](https://github.com/wolfgitpr/pinyin-makedict) is the tool for creating custom dialect dictionaries.

 ## Feature